EOSIO/spec-repo/esl_synchronous_calls.md

 each others' tables.
 This creates a compatibility problem; if a contract updates its table format, then the existing contracts which rely on it will break.
 This proposal defines a mechanism that allows contracts to synchronously call into each other to for read-only queries.
-It doesn't support mutating operations or recursion; we may address those in the future.
+It doesn't support mutating operations;
+we may address that in the future.

 ## Specification